entando/entando-docs/vuepress/docs/next/tutorials/jhipster/jhipster.md

 5. You'll be presented with a series of prompts to configure your application.
 The list below provides a set of choices. **You can select the defaults in every step of the tutorial if you want to go fast through this.
 Just hit Enter at each step**
   - If you want to go through the choices follow this guide.
 Except where noted below in bold you can choose what works best for you.
 Base values for the tutorial are in parentheses.
-     - First choose a port for your microservice application (8081)
-     - Choose a package for your app org.entando for example (org.entando)
-     - Choose SQL
+     - `What is the base name of your application?` (my-app or a name of your choice)
+     - `As you are running in a microservice architecture, on which port would like your server to run?
+It should be unique to avoid port conflicts.` (8081)
+     - `What is your default Java package name? `(org.entando)
+     - `Which *type* of database would you like to use?` (SQL)
          - If you pick no database here you'll be building a stateless microservice which is a valid choice but the rest of this tutorial won't work)
-     - Choose MySQL or Postgres (Postgres)
+     - `Which *production* database would you like to use?` (Postgres or MySQL)
-     - Choose a dev database type (H2 with disk based persistence)
+     - `Which *development* database would you like to use?` (H2 with disk-based persistence )
-     - Choose a caching implementation (Yes , with Ehcache)
+     - `Do you want to use the Spring cache abstraction?` (Yes, with the Ehcache implementation)
-     - 2nd level cache (Y)
+     - ` Do you want to use Hibernate 2nd level cache?` (Yes)
-     - **Maven** <-- this is required for Entando and is the default
+     - `Would you like to use Maven or Gradle for building the backend?` **Maven** <-- this is required for Entando and is the default
-     - Don't select any other technologies
+     - `Which other technologies would you like to use?` (Don't select any other technologies)
-     - Enter a name for your Entando Bundle or accept the default
+     - `What name would you give to the bundle to share on an Entando digital-exchange?` Enter a name for your Entando Bundle or accept the default
-     - **At this point enter the name of the organization where you are going to push your docker image.
+     - `Which is the organization name to use when publishing the docker image?` **At this point enter the name of the organization where you are going to push your docker image.
 If you're using your own dockhub account you should enter your username here.** (this can be changed later as needed)
      - `Would you like to generate micro frontends when creating entities?` (Always)
      - `Would you like to enable internationalization support` (up to you)
      - `Please choose the native language of the application` (up to you)